datarhei/core/README.md

 # Core

-The cloud-native a/v media processor.
+The cloud-native audio/video processing API.

 datarhei Core is management for FFmpeg processes without development effort.
 It is a central interface for mapping AV processes, is responsible for design and management, and provides all necessary interfaces to access the video content.
 The included control for FFmpeg can keep all used functions reliable and executable without the need for software developers to take care of it.
 In addition, process and resource limitation for all FFmpeg processes protects the host system from application overload.
 The overall system gives access to current process values (CPU, RAM) and complete control of system resources and loads with statistical access to process data and current and historical logs.

 ## Features

 -   Unrestricted FFmpeg process management
 -   Optimized for long-running tasks
 -   In-Memory- and Disk-Filesystem for media assets
 -   HTTP and RTMP services
 -   Let's Encrypt for HTTPS and RTMPS
 -   HLS/DASH Session tracking with bandwidth and current viewer limiters
 -   Multiple resource limiters and monitoring
 -   FFmpeg progress data
 -   Metrics incl.
 Prometheus support
 -   Logging and debugging for FFmpeg processes with history
 -   Multiple auth. by JWT and Auth0
 -   100% JSON REST API (Swagger documented)
 -   GraphQL for metrics, process, and progress data

 ## Quick start